From Templates to Component Vocabulary: Letting the AI Decide UI Structure

 Model quality affects UI quality.
 Different models produce different composition styles.
 Model upgrades can change output structure.

 Bad editorial choices happen.
 Sometimes the AI buries important information.
-We don't have user override yet; it's on the roadmap.
+I don't have user override yet; it's on the roadmap.

 Practical Notes

 Prompt templates live in the database, versioned with is_active flags.
-We create new versions rather than editing in place.
+I create new versions rather than editing in place.
 Rollback is one flag flip.

 Schema validation happens twice: Pydantic on the backend, TypeScript on the frontend.
 Unknown component types fall back to a JSON viewer.

 Security comes from the vocabulary constraint.
 The AI can't inject scripts or styles because those aren't in the component set.
-We validate prop types and enforce depth limits.
+I validate prop types and enforce depth limits.

 Store everything.
 Full prompts, raw responses, parsed schemas.
 When something breaks, you need full context.

 Performance: Generation takes 3-8 seconds depending on data complexity.
 Typical prompts run 3,000-5,000 tokens.
-We've generated several hundred responses over two months of use.
+I've generated several hundred responses over two months of personal use.

 -

 Start with fewer components.
-We built 15+ component types before knowing which ones mattered.
+I built 15+ component types before knowing which ones mattered.
 Could have started with 5 and added based on actual needs.

 -

 Build transformation layers first.
-Our existing chart components expected different prop formats than the AI generated.
+My existing chart components expected different prop formats than the AI generated.
 The mismatch cost days.
 Abstract the interface early.

 -

 Add usage tracking from day one.
-We still don't have systematic data on whether managers prefer AI-composed layouts.
-Should have instrumented preference tracking immediately.
+This is a personal tool, so I don't have systematic data on what works best.
+If I were building for others, I'd instrument preference tracking immediately.

 -

 Version prompts more aggressively.
-We went from v1.0 to v1.9 in weeks.
+I went from v1.0 to v1.9 in weeks.
 Each version should have been a tracked experiment.

 The pattern is straightforward: give the AI a vocabulary, let it compose, render faithfully.
 The complexity is in the details: prompt engineering, transformation layers, debugging infrastructure.